You've been automatically redirected - this is the new home for our blog posts - please update your bookmarks to hub.suttons.co.uk/blog

 Sow viola seeds under glass between February and April, dusting over with compost so they are about 3mm (⅛”) deep.
 When your seedlings emerge, transplant them into trays about 5cm (2”) apart and grow on.
 Plant into tubs or baskets in May, after carefully acclimatising the young plants to outside conditions.
 Alternatively, plant them outside at about 23cm (9”) apart as a ground cover edging.

-Try Viola ‘Midnight Runner’ and ‘Fancy Shades Mix’.
+Try Viola ‘Sorbet’ and ‘Fancy Shades Mix’.

 How to pick and prepare your edible flowers